-The most important findings of the current study: a) consistent with the scholar's answers the prevalence of present-day rhinitis was45.5%, and medical doctor-recognized AR became 15%, allergic rhino-conjunctivitis turned into 26.3%.b) Dermatophagoides pteronyssinus and Dermatophagoides farinea, cockroach and grass pollens were the maximum common allergens c) the presence of hereditary AR history became appreciably higher in sufferers with sensitization to an allergen than in patients without sensitization to an allergen was appreciably better in youngsters with seasonal AR than in children with perennial AR e) having a sibling with AR turned into a risk factor for perennial AR.
+In present study 30 patients were included.
+The The most important findings of the current study : a) consistent with the scholar's answers the prevalence of present-day rhinitis was45.5%, and medical doctor-recognized AR became 15%, allergic rhinoconjunctivitis turned into 26.3%.b) Dermatophagoides pteronyssinus and Dermatophagoides farinea, cockroach and grass pollens were the maximum common allergens c) the presence of hereditary AR history became appreciably higher in sufferers with sensitization to an allergen than in patients without sensitization to an allergen d) the occurrence of getting a sensitization to an allergen was appreciably better in youngsters with seasonal AR than in children with perennial AR e) having a sibling with AR turned into a risk factor for perennial AR.

 In addition, the prevalence of allergic rhinitis varies consistent with the age institution of the children.
-In the ISAAC Phase I Study, the frequency of AR amongst 12-14-antique youngsters, changed into stated with a extensive variety between 1.4% and 39.7% According to an ISAAC segment III examine effects, the superiority of rhinoconjunctivitis turned into eight .five% amongst 6-7 year [10] In a meta-evaluation by using Kalmarzi from Iran, the prevalence of AR turned into 18% in kids, and 25% in youngsters.[11]
+In the ISAAC Phase I Study, the frequency of AR amongst 12-14-antique youngsters, changed into stated with a extensive variety between 1.4% and 39.7%9 According to an ISAAC segment III examine effects, the superiority of rhinoconjunctivitis turned into eight .five% amongst 6-7 year .10 In a meta-evaluation by using Kalmarzi from Iran, the prevalence of AR turned into 18% in kids, and 25% in youngsters.11

-In an ISAAC-based questionnaire study from Budapest including 3836 6-12-year-old children, it was reported that the prevalences of current rhinitis, physician-diagnosed AR, and current allergic rhinoconjunctivitis were 29.3 %, 9.7 %, and 16.2%, respectively[12] In the present study, we reported the prevalence of current rhinitis, physician-diagnosed AR, and allergic rhino-conjunctivitis as 27.3%, 24.1%, and 8%, respectively.
+In an ISAAC-based questionnaire study from Budapest including 3836 6-12-year-old children, it was reported that the prevalences of current rhinitis, physician-diagnosed AR, and current allergic rhinoconjunctivitis were 29.3 %, 9.7 %, and 16.2%, respectively.12 In the present study, we reported the prevalence of current rhinitis, physician-diagnosed AR, and allergic rhino-conjunctivitis as 27.3%, 24.1%, and 8%, respectively.

 As allergens, grass pollens and house dust mites has been frequently reported as etiologic agents in AR among children.
-In the present study, house dust mites, grass pollens and, cockroaches were the most frequent allergens which were compatible with the previous reports such as [13]evaluated the skin prick test results in 1200 adults and children who were diagnosed with AR.
-It was found that house dust mites were the most frequent allergens.[14]reported a higher sensitization rates caused by grass pollens, mites, and cockroaches from Turkey.
-[15] was found that grass pollens and house dust mites were the most frequent allergens.
+In the present study, house dust mites, grass pollens and, cockroaches were the most frequent allergens which were compatible with the previous reports such as Şahin et al.13 evaluated the skin prick test results in 1200 adults and children who were diagnosed with AR.
+It was found that house dust mites were the most frequent allergens.
+Kuyucu et al.14 reported a higher sensitization rates caused by grass pollens, mites, and cockroaches from Turkey. Özkars et al.15 was found that grass pollens and house dust mites were the most frequent allergens.